ShZil/network-utilities/Scanner/README.md

 ### 2022-11-26
 [17:14] Instead of a @probabilistic_cache, have a time stamp assigned to each cached datum, and when it gets too old replace it.

+### 2022-12-10
+[23:24] The due sate is getting closer, and I realise my code isn't very well-structured.
+So I shall organise it!
+Plus, one important feature still missing is the TCP port scanner, so I need to add that.